awsomedod/basketball-guide/index.md

 - **Win probability:** A model that estimates the chance of winning at any given point in a game based on score, time remaining, possession, etc.
 - **Expected value:** The average outcome of a decision.
 For example, should you foul when up 3 with 10 seconds left?
 Analytics models calculate the win probability of fouling vs. not fouling.
 - These models inform in-game strategy and are a key product for analytics tools

-### 20.7 Game Theory in Basketball
-- **Decision trees:** Every play involves decisions (shoot, pass, drive) with probabilistic outcomes
-- **Nash equilibrium:** The optimal balance between different shot types, defensive coverages, and play calls.
-If you always do the same thing, the defense adjusts
-- **Mixing strategies:** The best offenses mix pick-and-roll, isolation, motion, and transition to prevent the defense from keying on any one thing
-- **Information asymmetry:** The offense knows the play call; the defense has to react.
-But scouting narrows this gap.

 ### 20.8 Basketball IQ & Feel for the Game
 - **Definition:** A player's ability to read situations, anticipate what's about to happen, and make the correct decision in real time